 Employment is a significant concern for citizens.
 The visually impaired people raised their voice against social discrimination in finding jobs.
-One blind user said: "As per law, factories and government organizations are bound to hire 3% disabled people.
-In case of not hiring, they are charged 5000 rupees (\$50) fine which is convenient for mill owners to pay" (Faisalabad).
+One blind user recorded: "As per law, factories and government organizations are bound to hire 3% disabled people.
+In case of not hiring, they are charged a fine of rupees 5000 (approx. \$50) which is very convenient for mill owners to pay" (Faisalabad).